Measure problem (cosmology)

-The measure problem in cosmology concerns how to compute fractions of universes of different types within a multiverse.
+The measure problem in cosmology concerns how to compute the ratios of universes of different types within a multiverse.
 It typically arises in the context of eternal inflation.
-The problem arises because different approaches to calculating these fractions yield different results, and it is not clear which approach (if any) is correct.
+The problem arises because different approaches to calculating these ratios yield different results, and it is not clear which approach (if any) is correct.

 Measures can be evaluated by whether they predict observed physical constants, as well as whether they avoid counterintuitive implications, such as the youngness paradox or Boltzmann brains.
 While dozens of measures have been proposed, few physicists consider the problem to be solved.

 The problem

-Infinite multiverse theories are becoming increasingly popular, but because they involve infinitely many instances of different types of universes, it's unclear how to compute the fractions of each type of universe.
+Infinite multiverse theories are becoming increasingly popular, but because they involve infinitely many instances of different types of universes, it is unclear how to compute the fractions of each type of universe.
 Alan Guth put it this way: